revbayes/revbayes.github.io/tutorials/intro/index.md

 ---
-title: Statistical Inference Using RevBayes
+title: Rev Language Syntax
-subtitle: A very short introduction to RevBayes & Rev
+subtitle: A very short introduction to the Rev language
 authors: Mike May and Sebastian Höhna
 level: 0
 title-old: RB_Intro_Tutorial